zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Connection` {#connection}

-The Connection entity used to be an input parameter for Chat completions, Embeddings and Image Generation operations but got replaced by DeployedModel.
+The Connection entity used to be an input parameter for Chat completions, Embeddings and Image Generation operations but got replaced by `DeployedModel`.
 It is currently only used as a general connection entity for Knowledge Base interactions.

 #### `Request` {#request}